nightroman/Invoke-Build.template/README.md

 In this case, the script checks for the `InvokeBuild` module installed and installs its required version.

-The required version value `*` stands for any available installed version and the latest to be installed.
+The version value `*` stands for any available installed module version.
-If `InvokeBuild` is not installed then the latest version is installed automatically.
+If `InvokeBuild` is not installed then the latest version is installed.

 Otherwise, the value specifies the required existing version.
 This version is hardcoded (pinned) in the generated script.